Acute Coronary Syndrome (ACS)

 Paroxysmal atrial fibrillation

-Two episodes of atrial fibrillation that clear up within 7 days.
+Sporadic episodes of atrial fibrillation that usually clear up within 7 days.

 Percutaneous coronary intervention

 A type of surgery to place a stent in the blood vessel to keep it dilated.